 In October 2017, Fjordland completed a drill program of 1,469 metres which tested six shallow UTEM geophysical targets.
 The best results were from holes 17-2 which returned 0.8 metres grading 0.63% nickel, 0.30% copper and 0.1% cobalt and hole 17-6 which returned 3.9 metres grading 0.37% nickel, 0.27% copper and 0.1% cobalt (see news release dated January 18, 2018).
+For the 2017 drill program, Fjordland spent \$600,000 in exploration expenditures.
+As such, it completed its first 20% earned-in option and increased its vested interest in the property to 35%.

 Fjordland's 2018 exploration program comprised 1,253.2 metres of core drilling in 11 holes along with property wide geological mapping.
 The 2018 drilling program was designed to test the role of structure in controlling magma emplacement, and sulphide accumulation.
 Several drill holes were selected to test conductive structures interpreted from reprocessing of historical geophysical data that occur close to structures interpreted from satellite images and geological mapping.
 Overall results were low with higher grades being associated with basal accumulations of sulphides over narrow thicknesses.
 The intersections comprise clots and semi-massive sulphide comprised primarily of pyrrhotite with minor pentlandite and chalcopyrite occurring at or near the base of gabbro sills.
-Geological structural mapping and prospecting programs were also completed during the 2018 field operation. (see news release dated October 24, 2018)
+Geological structural mapping and prospecting programs were also completed during the 2018 field operation.
+(See news release dated October 24, 2018)